Isp-project-research-22/Zero-DHF/README.md

 ---

 ## 🚀 Abstract
-Low-light image enhancement (LLIE) aims to recover visibility and perceptual quality from images captured under insufficient illumination.
-However, existing zero-shot or training-free approaches often struggle to simultaneously preserve color fidelity, structural consistency, and computational efficiency.

-To address this issue, we propose **Zero-DHF**, a zero-shot low-light image enhancement framework that combines **HVI-based luminance--chrominance disentanglement** with **Fourier-guided diffusion restoration**.
-Specifically, the proposed method first decouples illumination and chromaticity in the HVI space, so that the diffusion process focuses on the intensity component while preserving the original color structure.
-A lightweight Fourier-domain guidance mechanism is then introduced to constrain structural drift during reverse sampling.
-In addition, CLIP-based semantic guidance and structure-preserving constraints are incorporated during test-time optimization to further improve perceptual naturalness and local detail consistency.

-Experimental results on **LOLv1** and **LOLv2_Real** show that Zero-DHF achieves strong performance among training-free methods, especially on the more challenging LOLv2_Real benchmark.
+Low-light image enhancement (LLIE) is important for improving image visibility under challenging illumination conditions.
+Since collecting paired ground-truth data in real low-light scenes is difficult, training-free or zero-shot enhancement has emerged as a promising alternative.
+However, existing zero-shot diffusion-based methods often suffer from color shifts and structural distortions when restoration is performed in highly coupled RGB space.
+To address this issue, we propose Zero-DHF, a zero-shot diffusion framework that combines HVI-based luminance--chrominance disentanglement with Fourier-guided restoration.
+Specifically, an HVI-based disentanglement scheme separates the illumination component from fixed chrominance representations to alleviate generative color degradation.
+A Fourier-guided spectral fusion strategy is further introduced to preserve high-frequency details and reduce structural drift during reverse sampling.
+Moreover, instead of optimizing high-dimensional image pixels, we devise a test-time optimization (TTO) mechanism that updates only a single amplitude-scaling scalar under CLIP-based semantic and structure-preserving constraints.
+Extensive experiments demonstrate that Zero-DHF achieves strong performance among zero-shot methods, including 19.639 dB PSNR on LOLv2-Real, while effectively balancing illumination enhancement, color fidelity, and structural consistency.

 ---

 ## 🛠️ Repository Status
-This repository is currently being organized for public release.
+This repository is currently under organization for public release.
+The following materials will be provided after acceptance:
-After the review process, it will include:

 - inference scripts
 - environment configuration